googlefonts/fontra-docs/_explanations/designspace.md

 - Do you plan to have *Italics*?
   - Are the *Italics* real *Italics* (maybe use [Axis Type Discrete]({{ site.url }}/reference/menu/font/axes#range-axis-type-discrete))
   - or are they interpolatable with the uprights, like Slanted? (maybe use [Axis Type Continuous]({{ site.url }}/reference/menu/font/axes#range-axis-type-continuous))
-- Which font instances are you planing to have?
+- Which font instances are you planning to have?
 - Which font sources are required for this designspace?

 ![]({{ site.url }}/images/designspace-sketch.png){: .img-fluid }